Neurodiversity and Inclusion Certificate Overview

 Application and Admissions Requirements

-A Bachelor’s Degree is recommended to enroll in the Neurodiversity and Inclusion Certificate Program.
+A Bachelor’s Degree is required to enroll in the Neurodiversity and Inclusion Certificate Program.

 Sequence of Courses

 The certificate consists of 18 graduate credits, earned through completion of the following 3-credit core courses:

 - Neurodiversity: A Framework for Teaching and Learning*

 - Understanding and Supporting Individual Learning Needs